broadinstitute/CellBender/docs/source/troubleshooting/remove_background/index.rst

 * :ref:`It seems like CellBender called too few cells <a12>`

+* :ref:`The PCA plot of latent gene expression shows no clusters or structure <a25>`

 * :ref:`The learning curve looks weird. / What is the learning curve supposed to look like? <a13>`

 * :ref:`What is the "metrics.csv" output for, and how do I interpret the metrics? <a14>`